Livingstone Federation Summary Register of Business Interests

 I have been a governor for over ten years, initially as a parent governor at Branksome Heath and later as a co-opted governor of the federation.
 I have been volunteering at my daughters’ schools for the past 15 years and have taken a keen interest in their education.
 I want to ensure that children from our local community have the best possible opportunities to be the best they can be and reach their full potential.

-Quenten Walker, Chair of Resources Committee and Co-opted Governor
+Quenten Walker, Co-opted Governor

 I have been a governor since 1990.
 During that time I have been a governor at five schools in the Poole area.
 I have not only been Chair of Governors on more than one occasion, but I have also chaired many committees and been Chair of Poole Governors’ Forum.
 Making a difference, no matter how small, it what is most important to me.